-Continue to create the path on your Scouting Journey through fun learning new skills, continuing to be challenged, and adventure in the outdoors.
+Continue or Start to create the path on your Scouting journey through having fun, learning new skills, continuing to be challenged, and adventuring in the outdoors.

-Cubs participate in the Scouts Australia Awards Pathway.
-This involves the use of the Special Interest Area during the section and the Outdoor Adventure Skills Pathway that follows the Youth Member through their Scouting Journey.
+Cubs participate in the Scouts Australia Award Pathway.
+This involves working on the Special Interest Areas during Cubs and the Outdoor Adventure Skills Pathway, that follows the Youth Member through their Scouting Journey.

 The Special Interest Areas (SIAs) consists of: